 Becoming an SLP is no easy task, but the career comes with a lot of rewards.
-As humans, communication is a vital part of our existence, and the ability to do it well is a skill that’s often taken for granted.
-Speech pathologists can help with that, no matter your age, skill level, or biological differences.
+As humans, communication is a vital part of our existence, and the ability to do it well is a skill that is often taken for granted.
+Speech pathologists can help all individuals better communicate through speech, no matter your age, skill level, or biological differences.

 8 Ways Speech Pathologists Prove They’re the Best Humans